u0953009/Binary-Classifier/README.md

       - Photos taken from the side comprise the majority of the dataset, while photos taken from different angles, such as from the top, are relatively few.
       - In case of the extracted images, though the images are taken from various angles, they are not balanced either.
    - It is needed to obtain more experiment photos and videos in order to improve the accuracy.
 Finding techniques to balance the data is also worth a try.
    - Underfitting and overfitting are observed during training the models using Inception V3 pre-trained model.
 They appear in different patterns depending on different numbers, or different types, of data.
-Using a few different model architectures and comparing the results might be helpful  to find a more suitable architecture for the dataset.
-   - Nevertheless, when changing pre-trained model, there was a noticable improvement.
-It seems that choosing an appropriate pre-trained model is critical for a better accuracy.
+   - There was no underfitting or overfitting observed in Inception-ResNet-V2.
+It seems that Inception-ResNet-V2 is more suitable in this case.

 **6. Subsequent Work**
    - The grayscale image binary classifier for examining robotic grasp sucess is built based on this work on RGB image binary classifier.
 Considerations on the different accuracies of various architectures, the variations of training times, etc. are discussed in https://github.com/u0953009/11